tuminoid/kisakone/doc/install/INSTALL.md

 $ sudo a2enmod rewrite
 ```

+Copy `/etc/apache2/sites-available/default` (or `/etc/apache2/sites-available/000-default.conf`)
-Edit `/etc/apache2/sites-enabled/000-default` to point to your local sources,
+as `kisakone` (or `kisakone.conf` respectively) and edit that file to point to your local sources.
-then restart the server:
+Enable kisakone with `a2ensite kisakone`, then restart the server:

 ```
 $ sudo service apach2 restart